ブログ

 (iii) for Children between 16 to 18 years old - they may create an account related to all products, services or features with obtaining parental consent.

-If parental consent is not obtained, or if consent is only provided by the child without the parental consent, the PSE must refrain from providing the service and must delete any data collected.
+If parental consent is not obtained, or if consent is only provided by the Child without the parental consent, the PSE must refrain from providing the service and must delete any data collected.

 Assessment of Risk

-(i) contacting with unknown persons;
+(i) contact with unknown persons;

 (iii) exploitation of Children as consumers;